About abc write/design

 How does social media play into your daily routine?
 Is there an average amount of time you spend on it daily?

 abc write/design was born out of the surge in the use of social media by small businesses.
 I am now tweeting and posting on LinkedIn and Facebook for clients, and I am constantly working with clients to explore new ways to help them grow their business.
-I am using Pinterest, my own blog, LinkedIn and Facebook and other sites to draw people to my website.
+I am using Pinterest, my own blog, LinkedIn, Facebook, and other sites to draw people to my website.
 It’s remarkable how quickly the world has changed.

 What books have you recently read?
 Which blogs do you read regularly?

 Graphic design will always be necessary and vital.
 However, the role of design is shifting to an ever more digital presence.
-We designers we must stay current with technology, which is a little like staying atop a surfboard on the crest of the wave 24/7.
-It’s challenging to say the least but a challenge I happily meet head on.
+Designers must stay current with technology, which is a little like staying atop a surfboard on the crest of the wave 24/7.
+It’s challenging to say the least, but a challenge I happily meet head on.